eggbean/resize-font.gvim/README.md

 # resize-font.gvim

+![Resizing gvim](resizing_gvim.gif)

 #### (for Linux and Windows)

-![Resizing gvim](resizing_gvim.gif)

-This plugin for gvim adds the ability to change font size (and therefore window size) using the same methods used in most web browsers and some other graphical text editors.
+This plugin for gvim adds the ability to change font size (and therefore window size too) using the same methods used in most web browsers, terminal emulators and some other graphical text editors.

 I may add Mac support if this plugin attracts any interest.